-FIA_API.1/AA Authentication Proof of Identity - AA
+FIA_API.1/AA Authentication Proof of Identity - AA Hierarchical to: No other components.

 Dependencies: No dependencies.

-FIA_API.1.1/AA The TSF shall provide an Active Authentication Mechanism according to [ICAO 9303] to prove the identity of the TOE.
+FIA_API.1.1/AA The TSF shall provide an Active Authentication Mechanism according to [ICAO 9303] to prove the identity of the TOE .

 FIA_AFL.1/PACE Authentication failure handling - PACE authentication using non- blocking authorization data Hierarchical to: No other components.
-Dependencies: FIA_UAU.1 Timing of authentication: fulfilled by FIA_UAU.1/PACE FIA_AFL.1.1/PACE The TSF shall detect when $\underline{1}$ unsuccessful authentication attempt occurs related to $\underline{\text{authentication attempts using the PACE password as shared password for PACE}$.
-FIA_AFL.1.2/PACE When the defined number of unsuccessful authentication attempts has been met, the TSF shall wait for an administrator configurable time greater 10 seconds between the reception of the authentication command and its processing.
+Dependencies: FIA_UAU.1 Timing of authentication FIA_AFL.1.1/PACE The TSF shall detect when 1 unsuccessful authentication attempt occurs related to authentication attempts using the PACE password as shared password for PACE .
+FIA_AFL.1.2/PACE When the defined number of unsuccessful authentication attempts has been met, the TSF shall wait for an administrator configurable time of at least 1 second between the reception of the authentication command and its processing .